franciszekadamski/picontroller/README.md

 The framework is inteded to work as described below.

-Each of your Pico boards have scripts from `pico` directory uploaded along the python interpreter.
+Each of your Pico boards has scripts from `pico` directory uploaded along the python interpreter.
 Each board contains:

 - python modules,